invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureAuditLogsGraph.rst

     - OutputDir is the parameter specifying the output directory.
     - Default: Output\AzureAD

+-Application (optional)
+    - Application is the parameter specifying App-only access (access without a user) for authentication and authorization.
+    - Default: Delegated access (access on behalf a user)

 -Encoding (optional)
     - Encoding is the parameter specifying the encoding of the JSON output file.
     - Default: UTF8